jdhenke/celestrium/doc/paper.md

 * provides a variably smoothed PDF of the distribution of link strengths.
 * A slider on the PDF filters links, such that only links with weight about the threshold are visible on the graph.

+LinkDistributionNormailzer
+* allows transformations of all link weights to better fit the distribution
+* Available transformations are linear, logarithmic (base 2 and base 10), and percentile.

 NodeSearch
 * Provides an input box to add a single node to the graph
 * developer supplies a method in the constructor to get a list of all nodes in the graph